-Dr. Mohamed Elhoseiny is Assistant Professor of Computer Science at the Visual Computing Center at KAUST.
+Dr. Mohamed Elhoseiny is an Assistant Professor of Computer Science at KAUST and a visiting faculty at Baidu Silicon Valley AI Lab.
 Dr. Elhoseiny has productively collaborated with several researchers at Facebook AI Research including Marcus Rohrbach, Yann LeCun, Devi Parikh, Dhruv Batra, Manohar Paluri, Marc’Aurelio Ranzato, Antoine Bordes, and Camille Couprie.
 He has also fruitfully teamed up with academic institutions including KULeuven (with Rahaf Aljundi and Tinne Tuytelaars), UC Berkeley (with Sayna Ebrahimi and Trevor Darrell), the University of Oxford (with Arslan Chaudry and Philip Torr), and the Technical University of Munich (with Shadi AlBarqouni and Nassir Navab).
 His primary research interests are in computer vision, the intersection between natural language and vision, computational creativity, and deep generative models.

 Dr. Elhoseiny received his Ph.D. degree from Rutgers University, New Brunswick, in October 2016 under Prof. Ahmed Elgammal.
 His work has been widely recognized.
 In 2018, he received the best paper award for his work on creative fashion generation at ECCV workshop from Tamara Berg of UNC chapel hill and sponsored by IBM Research and JD AI Research.
 The work got also featured at the New Scientist Magazine and he co-presented it the Facebook F8 annual conference with Camille Couprie.
 His earlier work on creative art generation was featured by the New Scientist magazine and MIT technology review in 2017, HBO Silicon Valley TV Series ( season 5 episode 3) in 2018.
 His Creative AI art generation demo was featured/presented at the best of AI meeting 2017 at Disney (6000+ audience), Facebook’s booth at NeurIPS 2017, and the official FAIR video in June 2018.
 His work on life-long learning was covered at the MIT technology review in 2018.
 In Nov 2018 and based on his 5-year work on zero-shot learning, Dr. Elhoseiny made significant participation in the United Nations Biodiversity conference (~10,000 audience from >192 countries and tens of important organization) on how AI may benefit biodiversity which reflects in both disease management and climate change.
 Dr. Elhoseiny received the Doctoral Consortium award at CVPR 2016 and an NSF Fellowship for his Write-a-Classifier project in 2014.